 After leaving The Army in 1993, Trevor worked with Intergraph UK Ltd for 2 years as a GIS developer and then joined the NHS with Avon Health Authority as a GIS Analyst.
-After a move for a four year period working as an application developer and data warehouse developer, he returned to the Avon IM&T Consortium GIS service and now leads a team of GIS Analysts who provide mapping and spatial analysis services to four Primary Care Trusts and two Clinical (Cardiac and Cancer) networks.
+After a move for a four year period working as an application developer and data warehouse developer, he returned to the GIS service and now leads a team of GIS Analysts who provide mapping and spatial analysis services to Clinical Commissioning Groups, NHS England Area Teams, Community Health providers and Public Health depts.

-Trevor was awarded the runner-up prize in the international Meridian Awards this year for his work around Planning for Pandemic Swine Flu, and was presented with his prize at the Insights Conference in Miami, Florida.
+In 2010 Trevor was awarded the runner-up prize in the international Meridian Awards for his work around Planning for Pandemic Swine Flu, and was presented with his prize at the Insights Conference in Miami, Florida.

-In his spare time, Trevor is a keen squash, racquetball and golf player, and runs a local squash club.
+In his spare time, Trevor is a keen squash, racketball and golf player, and is treasurer for a local squash and racketball club.

 Kathryn began her career as a Meteorological Observer in the Royal Navy and then spent 20 years working as a Scientific Officer in Agricultural Research.
 She joined the NHS as a Data Manager in the Clinical Trials Unit at United Bristol Healthcare Trust before moving to Avon IM&T Consortium as an Information Analyst in 2006.

 Kathryn took the opportunity of an internal transfer to the GIS Team and now has 2 years experience as a GIS and Mapping Analyst.
 She has been involved in a wide range of projects, including Emergency Planning, Injury Prevention and Pharmaceutical Needs Assessment, and leads on work around Pharmacy Applications, GP contractual maps and Targets Monitoring.